Updated March 2017

 As the trend lines show -- pink for percent of non-neutral games at home and yellow for percent of non-neutral non-conference games at home -- there is a correlation between conference average strength and percent of games at home: Stronger conferences' teams tend to play a higher percent of games at home than weaker conferences' teams.

 The following chart, derived from the above table, shows the relationship between region strength and game locations:

 As the trend lines show -- pink for percent of non-neutral games at home and yellow for percent of non-neutral non-region games at home -- there is a correlation between regional playing pool average strength and percent of games at home: Stronger regions' teams tend to play a higher percent of games at home than weaker regions' teams.

 In summary, there are home/away imbalances.
 Further, stronger conferences and regions tend to have favorable home game imbalances and weaker conferences and regions tend to have unfavorable home game imbalances.

 IS THERE A HOME FIELD ADVANTAGE IN DIVISION I WOMEN'S SOCCER?

-In order to determine the extent of home field advantage in relation to RPI ratings, I used my Correlator and performance percentage method of analysis applied to data for the five seasons from 2007 through 2011.
+In order to determine whether there is a home field advantage in relation to RPI ratings, I use my Correlator and performance percentage method of analysis applied to data for the ten seasons from 2007 through 2016.
 (See the "RPI: Measuring the Correlation Between Teams' Performance and Their Ratings" page for information on the Correlator and performance percentage method of analysis.)
-In a performance percentage analysis, a percentage above 100% means that the group of teams, on average, is outperforming its ratings; and a percentage below 100% means that the group is underperforming its ratings.
+In a performance percentage analysis, a percentage of 100% means that a group of teams, on average, is performing in accord with its ratings; a percentage above 100% means that the group of teams, on average, is outperforming its ratings; and a percentage below 100% means that the group is under-performing its ratings.